Blog

 What Is Ankylosing Spondylitis and Who Gets It?

-You wake up with a stiffness that doesn’t stretch away You roll onto your side.
+You roll onto your side.
 It hurts.
 Your spine feels locked.
 Your hips don’t move easily.
 You think you slept wrong.
 But it keeps happening.
 Morning after morning.
 You stretch, but nothing loosens.
 The stiffness stays.
 Deep.
 Inside the bone.
 The stiffness stays.
 Deep.
-Inside…
+Inside the bone You get up slower.
+Not because you’re tired—but…

 Read more